abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 - **Connectors**: Connectors are the relationships, interactions, or connections between the elements within a system.
 These can take various forms, such as data flows, communication channels, or dependencies.
 Connectors are critical to a system’s functioning, as they enable the transfer of information, resources, or influence among its components.
 In the software system example, connectors could be API calls, data exchange protocols, or function calls within the code.

 - **Purposes**: The purpose of a system refers to its overarching goal, function, or reason for existence.
-It is the driving force behind the system’s behavior and the ultimate objective that its components collectively strive to achieve.
+It is the driving force behind the system’s behaviour and the ultimate objective that its components collectively strive to achieve.
 Understanding a system’s purpose helps clarify the context in which it operates and provides a foundation for evaluating its performance and effectiveness.
 In the software system example, the purpose could be to process and analyze data, facilitate communication between users, or manage an organization’s resources.

 By analyzing these constituents, we can develop a more holistic understanding of complex systems and improve our problem-solving and decision-making capabilities.

 ### System Dynamics

-The author provides an overview of system dynamics as a methodology for understanding the behavior of complex systems over time.
-System dynamics focuses on the relationships, feedback loops, and interdependencies among different elements within a system, enabling us to analyze and predict system behavior more effectively.
+The author provides an overview of system dynamics as a methodology for understanding the behaviour of complex systems over time.
+System dynamics focuses on the relationships, feedback loops, and interdependencies among different elements within a system, enabling us to analyze and predict system behaviour more effectively.
 I will go over some key aspects covered in the book.

 #### Stocks and Flows

 Donella introduces the concept of stocks and flows as fundamental components of systems thinking.
-These concepts help us understand the structure and behavior of systems by breaking them down into their basic components and interactions.
+These concepts help us understand the structure and behaviour of systems by breaking them down into their basic components and interactions.

 ![stocks and flow](./stocks_sys.png)